maziac/DeZog/design/breakpoints.md

 note over Remote: Evaluate breakpoint:\nIf condition is true:\n  - If log then print log and continue\n  - Otherwise break ("real") end
 ~~~

+There might be exceptions.
+E.g. zsim (ZxSimulatorRemote) does support conditions as well.
+This is to improve the performance of conditional breakpoints.
+I.e. if the condition is not met the ZxSimulatorRemote immediately continues instead of stopping, passing the condition evaluation up to the DebugSessionClass and then restarting in case the condition is not met.
+In general also other remotes could do the same optimization.
+For zsim it is especially easy to do so as the evaluation is exactly the same in the both locations, ZxSimulatorRemote and DebugSessionClass.

 ## Breakpoint IDs